-We hope you’re excited to stay engaged with IFSA-Butler after your study abroad experience.
+We hope you’re excited to stay engaged with IFSA after your study abroad experience.
 If you’re interested in unpacking your time abroad, exploring new international opportunities, or encouraging others to have their own international experiences, you’ll find many ways to do that right here.

 It is very common to experience reverse culture shock and a mix of emotions surrounding your return to the U.S. or your home campus.
 Do you find yourself wishing you were still abroad?
 Do you miss the friends, family, adventure and lifestyle you left behind?
 Sometimes coming back home isn’t as easy as it sounds!